Lombiq/Utility-Scripts/Readme.md

 This repo contains some scripts that may come handy during development work.
 On what the different scripts specifically do take a look at their content, there is inline documentation.

+First of all, you need to set the PowerShell script execution policy to Unrestricted in order to use any of the scripts.
+To achieve this run the `Set-ExecutionPolicy Unrestricted` command.

 ## Installing PowerShell modules